Is your company still searching for great search?

 “We wrote scripts, we migrated everything into Coveo.
 And they were like, ‘we’re getting the same relevancy that we used to.’”

-To get the most out of shifting to a new paradigm like Coveo and machine learning, you have to let go of the crutches and workarounds you’ve had to put in place to make things work.
-Those same workarounds are now holding your business back.
-This means letting the machine learning take on the burden of understanding and serving up results to the user.
+To get the most out of shifting to a new paradigm like Coveo and machine learning, you have to let go of the workarounds you’ve had to put in place to make things like dynamic content and personalization work.
+This means letting machine learning take on the burden of understanding and serving up relevant content to the user.

-“Look at your current interface, your current rules, current details like that: we want to make sure that people are taking a step back and, say, ‘let’s operate under the assumption that we have good relevancy out of the box,’” Immerman said.
-“And by doing that, we end up with a lot better experience than if we try to keep everything that’s moving over.”
+“Look at your current interface, your current rules, current details like that.
+We want to ensure people are stepping back and, say, ‘let’s operate under the assumption that we have good relevancy out of the box,’” Immerman said.
+“By doing that, we end up with a better experience than if we try to keep everything that’s moving over.”

 Best Practice 2: Establish clear goals for your replacement strategy

 “Everyone has a different use case, and a different project plan on how you want to do it,” Poland said.
-“So being clear on where you want to surface content and how you want data to come in can help you evaluate.”
+“Being clear on where to surface content and how you want data to come in can help you evaluate.”

 “I think the biggest thing is just understanding, especially if you’re coming from Adobe Search and Promote, what you’re currently doing,” Poland said.
 “How are you currently structuring your metadata and your taxonomies?
 And then think about how you would apply that.”